 Exceptional extensions to time limits covering all procedural deadlines, to support users during the Covid-19 pandemic, came to an end on 18 May 2020.
 All deadlines at the EUIPO are now operating as usual.
 However, provision to extend deadlines due to a party's inability to meet deadlines will exist in the usual way.
 Further information can be found here (EUIPO Covid-19 information).

 UK Intellectual Property Office (UKIPO)

-Any deadlines and applications for patents, supplementary protection certificates, trade marks and designs which fall on an interrupted day will be extended until the UKIPO states that it will be ending the period of interrupted days.
+Any deadlines and applications for patents, supplementary protection certificates, trade marks and designs which fall on an interrupted day will be extended until 30 July 2020.
 This decision applies to all statutory time periods set out in UK legislation, and to all non-statutory periods set by the UKIPO.
 This decision does not apply to time periods set out under the various international IP treaties, such as the Patent Cooperation Treaty, European Patent Convention, or the Madrid system, where the UKIPO may be acting as a receiving office.

 Further information can be found here (UKIPO Coronavirus news updates).